OleksandrVladymyrov/FBShareDialog/README.md

 ### The fun stuff (using the plugin)

-1 - Create a facebook application, as shown below.
+1 - Create a Facebook application, as shown below.
 ![This is what it looks like.](http://oleksandrvladymyrov.github.io/FBShareDialog/pic/facebook_app.png)

-1.1 - Make sure your user has authenticated your facebook app.
+1.1 - Make sure your user has authenticated your Facebook app.

 2 - Initialise the plugin.
 Here you can set options like toggling debug messages, your preferred classnames, etc.